Pixel Gun 3D: Development and release

-Pixel Gun 3D was originally developed by Alex Krasnov, but it is currently developed by the company Lightmap and published by Cubic Games.
+Pixel Gun 3D is currently developed by the company Lightmap and published by Cubic Games.
 The game was released for iOS and Android devices in May 2013 for free, but early versions for iOS and Windows Phone cost $0.99.
-In its first three or four months, the game was titled Pixel Gun 3D.
+In its first three or four months, the game was titled Pixlgun 3D.
 Early versions doubled as an unofficial character designer for the PC edition of Minecraft and included references to the game such as creepers.
 The game is also available on Amazon Fire tablets.

 Around August 2013, the game was updated with local multiplayer and quickly rose to No. 1 on the App Store, where it stayed until at least September.
-A major update in June 2014 allowed the game to be playable on lower end devices with only 512 MB of memory, as well as adding new game modes such as "Capture the Flag".
+A major update in June 2014 allowed the game to be playable on lower end devices with only 512 MB of memory, as well as adding new game modes such as "Capture the Flag" and introducing additional multiplayer modes.
 After the game's release, Cubic Games was purchased by Nexters, a company based in Cyprus, in January 2022.
 Nexters later rebranded to GDEV Inc. in June 2023.

 A version of Pixel Gun 3D for Steam was first announced in October 2023.
 This port was developed in collaboration with Samustai, another subsidiary of GDEV.
-Players of the mobile versions of Pixlgun 3D are able to play with users on Steam via crossplay.
+Players of the mobile versions of Pixel Gun 3D are able to play with users on Steam via crossplay.
 Additionally, mobile players can link their accounts to Steam, transferring their progress.
 According to Cubic Games, over 200,000 users added the game to their Steam wishlist before its release on that platform.
 The port released on April 2, 2024.
 In May 2025, a sequel to the game, Pixel Gun 2, was announced.
 The sequel is scheduled to be released in 2026.
+Following a limited release in selected countries for 2 months, Pixel Gun 2 launched globally for iOS and Android in September 2026.
+Developed by Cubic Games, the sequel features five-player teams competing in arenas with destructible environments.